timg456789/aws-dynamo-db-integration-test/README.md

 Run the full test suite.

 ### npm deploy
-Deploy the application instance.
-Apply updates if available.
-Make **any** repairs the infrastructure requires.
+Mercilessly deploy the infrastructure.
+If the desired infrastructure is in use.
+Tear it down and build it new.